-Monetizing your video content is a very popular idea that works well in a variety of industries, not just entertainment.
-For instance, you can include videos as part of an online course, use them to transmit exclusive advice, or for personal training.
+Monetizing your video content is a very popular business idea that works well in a variety of industries – not just entertainment.
+For instance, you can include paid video content as part of an online course, for consulting, or for personal training.

 Protect Your Videos